Lucho-A/Auditing-Forensic/README.md

 ... and that's all.

 ### "HDD/USB"
 In this case, I recommend just using '[dd](https://man7.org/linux/man-pages/man1/dd.1.html)' command.
 Remember creating images for the entire filesystem involved (including different partitions, and USB's devices).
-If you are running an AIX/Linux machine, for sure, you already have it, but if you are running a Windows system, maybe you have to download it.
+If you are running an AIX/Linux machine, for sure, you already have it, but if you are running a Windows system, maybe you need to download it.
 [Here](http://www.chrysocome.net/downloads/dd-0.5.zip) you can find it.

 Example of usage for an USB device: